Zawala/jetson-plant_disease_detection/readme.md

 ### On Linux PC

-1. Create a virtual environment in the code folder: `virtualenv env` or `python3 -m venv env`
+1. Create a virtual environment in the code folder: `virtualenv env` or `python3 -m venv env`.
-2. Activate the virtual environment: `source env/bin/activate`
+2. Activate the virtual environment: `source env/bin/activate`.
-3. Install the required packages: `pip3 install -r requirements/requirements.txt`
+3. Install the required packages: `pip3 install -r requirements/requirements.txt`.
-4. Run the code: `python3 sharingan.py`
+4. Run the code: `python3 sharingan.py`.

 ### On Jetson